 - Provide relevant support to maximise a staff member's health and wellbeing, identifying any necessary and relevant wellbeing interventions to enable the staff member to maintain a satisfactory level of health and fitness to enable them to fulfil their full range of duties. - Create a record whenever a staff member phones in to report that they are unable to come to work due to sickness.
-This includes recording when the call was made, the stated reason for the absence, how long the staff member expects to be absent and any relevant work matters (first contact sheet appendix 5). - Contact the staff member at agreed intervals and by agreed methods.
+This includes recording when the call was made, the stated reason for the absence, how long the staff member expects to be absent and any relevant work matters (first contact sheet appendix 5).
+Managers should develop an appropriate local reporting procedure with consideration to the sensitive and confidential information being shared. - Contact the staff member at agreed intervals and by agreed methods.
 Communication should not exceed two week intervals unless agreed between managers and staff in advance. - Conduct routine "return-to-work interviews" and ensure the staff member completes a self-certification (appendix 6) each time they return to work following a period of sickness absence.
 For guidance in conducting return to work interviews and timeframes for completion, please refer to section 5.1 of this policy.
 Timely consideration of the nature and frequency of absences will encourage early intervention for support and identify ways to assist staff to improve their attendance in the future.
-This approach will alert the staff member to the fact that the situation is being monitored and will potentially deter casual absences. - Be alert to patterns, for example a persistent Monday or Friday absentee.
+This approach will alert the staff member to the fact that the situation is being monitored and will potentially deter casual absences.

+Be alert to patterns, for example a persistent Monday or Friday absentee.
 If a pattern is identified, the manager should put their observations to the staff member directly so that the staff member has the opportunity to provide an explanation.
 Try to establish, through investigation and discussion with the staff member, the underlying reasons for frequent absences.
 Until the underlying cause is identified, it will be impossible to identify an appropriate and effective remedy